-Mike Larabee is entering his first season at the helm of the FIU softball program and brings with him over two decades of collegiate coaching experience.
+Mike Larabee is entering his third season at the helm of the FIU softball program and boasts over two decades of collegiate coaching experience.

 While in College Park, Larabee’s guidance helped Jaeda McFarland become the first player in Maryland program history to be honored as the Big Ten Freshman of the Year.
 During the abbreviated 2020 season, Larabee guided the Terps to a 12-11 nonconference record.